Foreman overview and concepts

 Content

 A general term for everything Foreman distributes to hosts.
-Includes software packages (RPM files), or Docker images.
+Content includes software packages such as .rpm packages, errata, or Docker images.
 Content is synchronized into the Library and then promoted into lifecycle environments using content views so that they can be consumed by hosts.

 The mechanism used to deliver Red Hat content to Foreman server.